OsimFavour/OsimFavour/README.md

 - 🔭 I’m currently working on **Web scraper projects for best deals, Web crawlers as search engines, Blog websites and Web automation**

-- 🌱 I’m currently learning how to build web applications and integrate Machine Learning Algorithms and AI technologies into them
+- 🌱 I’m currently learning **how to build web applications and integrate Machine Learning Algorithms and AI technologies into them.** Specifically, I'm focusing on:
     - **Python frameworks such as Flask e.t.c**
     - **Python frameworks such as Flask e.t.c**
     - **Python frameworks such as Flask e.t.c**